 MCC recognizes the needs of students who, because of various time or space barriers, cannot attend courses in the traditional classroom setting.
 Through the use of the Internet and the College's learning management system, MCC students have the opportunity to receive classes remotely.
-MCC provides a growing number of credit and noncredit courses through eLearning deliveries.
-MCC is an active participant in the Mississippi Virtual Community College (MSVCC), an online effort of the public Mississippi community colleges, further increasing the number of Internet-based courses that are available.
+MCC provides a growing number of credit and non-credit courses through eLearning deliveries.